GlenKPeterson/PdfLayoutManager/README.md

 In addition, PdfLayoutManager uses Romanized substitutions for the Cyrillic characters of the modern Russian (ru) alphabet according to ISO 9:1995 with the following phonetic substitutions: 'Ch' for Ч and 'Shch' for Щ.

 This character set is good enough for many purposes.
 If a character is not supported, it is converted to a bullet, so that the omission is politely, professionally visible.
-[Transliteration Details...](src/main/java/com/planbase/pdf/layoutmanager/PdfLayoutMgr.java#L841)
+See: [Transliteration Details](src/main/java/com/planbase/pdf/layoutmanager/PdfLayoutMgr.java#L841)

 ***Q: I want different fonts and more characters!***